 Avebury Village

-Avebury is a pretty little village owned and managed by the National Trust.
-The old farmyard, cafe, book shop, pub and traditional buildings make this postcard-pretty village a lovely place for a stroll but it’s not the village itself that is unique here; it’s what lies around it.
-Avebury sits partially within the worlds largest Neolithic stone circle.
+But it’s not the village itself that is unique here; it’s what lies around it.
+Avebury sits partially within the worlds largest Neolithic stone circle and is part of a World Heritage Site.

-The village pub.
 As well as being a very attractive thatch roofed village pub, The Red Lion is the only pub in England that sits within a stone circle.
-The pub has been in operation since it opened as a coaching inn in 1802 and is said to be haunted by a lady ghost who is particularly drawn to bearded men.
-A village pub within a stone circle, complete with a haunting?
-Doesn’t get much more unique than that!
+Opened as a coaching inn in the 1800’s, the Red Lion is said to be haunted by a lady ghost who is particularly drawn to bearded men.

 Helen x